chrisdew/tcpghost/README.md

 Normally I would insert a tee (`sudo npm install duplicator -g`) to do this job.
 Unfortunately this has the side affect of making all TCP connection appear to orginate at `localhost`, which is unacceptable.

+Another approach, using iptables's `-j TEE` only tees packets to a different host.

 Solution
 --------